UMAprotocol/UMIPs/Implementations/meter-kpi.md

     * Locate the `prices` key value from CoinGecko API response - it should contain a list of [ timestamp, price ] value pairs.
 Note that returned CoinGecko timestamps are in milliseconds;
     * In case returned pricing interval is more frequent than 1 hour voters should extend the requested time range.
 This is necessary to have consistent pricing results independent on when the voters are calculating them.
     * Voters should verify that obtained price results agree with broad market consensus.
-3. Once obtaining the prices, find the average price for given time range.
+4. Once obtaining the prices, find the average price for given time range.

 ## Post processing

 Once the TWAP value has been calculated, the options will expire based on the following payout function:

+The payout thresholds should be equal to or above to jump to the next level.

 | **MTRG Price ($)** | **MTRG Release** | **Payout per KPI token** |
 |----------------|------------------|--------------------------|